Idaho House expels member convicted of fraud by Texas jury

 Green was convicted Wednesday on charges stemming from helping a wealthy Texas couple hide assets to avoid paying income taxes when Green worked as an attorney there.
 Green maintains his innocence.

-Republican House Speaker Scott Bedke made the motion to declare Green’s seat vacant, and it was seconded by Republican House Majority Leader Mike Moyle.
+Republican House Speaker Scott Bedke made the motion to declare Green’s seat vacant.

 “The institution preceded us, and the institution will go long after we have left,” Bedke said after the vote, calling it a difficult day.
 “And on our watch, we wanted to do our constitutional and statutory duty, and I think we performed that today.”